AdobeDocs/experience-manager-65.en/help/forms/using/accessing-filling-published-forms.md

 #### Drafts and Submission {#drafts-and-submission}

-A user has the option to save a draft of a form by clicking the Save button.
-This allows the user to work on a form over a period of time before submitting the form.
+A user can optionally save a draft of a form by clicking **Save**.
+This allows the user to work on a form over a time period before submitting the form.

 The data filled in the form (including attachments) is saved as a draft on the server.
 The draft of a form can be saved any number of times.
 The saved form appears in the Drafts tab of Draft & Submission component of the page.